UnnamedNetwork/UNWDS/README.md

  * [DevTools](https://github.com/pmmp/DevTools/) - Development tools plugin for creating plugins

 ## About UNWDS source code update:
-+ UNWDS is just a PocketMine-MP distro with pre-packaged SpoonMask into it, so when the PocketMine-MP (stable) have new source changes (except Submodules), that changes will go directly into UNWDS (stable) within 24-48 hours
++ UNWDS is just a PocketMine-MP distro with pre-packaged SpoonMask into it, so when the PocketMine-MP (stable) have new source changes (except Major updates, Submodules), that changes will go directly into UNWDS (stable) within 24-48 hours
 + If the newer source commit run tests fail, we will stop the update and will working at that commit.
 After that, the commit auto-update function will continue.
 + Submodules and test configs update will be tested manually.
 If submodules is OK, we will push an update into that submodules.
++ If a major API updates released, we don't gurantee anything with you.
+We need to change the SpoonMask and the base source code, optimize it,...
+So we don't gurantee for the time we release the final version, but the source code will be upload ASAP.

 ## About plugins:
 + UNWDS is a PocketMine-MP bypass SpoonDetector distro.
 I don't modified into the PocketMine-MP important cores (just modified for software's behaviour after adding some constants like the distro name or custom version.)